A Guide to Working in Canine Massage Therapy

 To enrol on this animal course, you do not need to have previous experience in working with animals, but you will need to have Level 2 qualifications in English and Maths.
 These can be in the form of GCSEs or Functional Skills Level 2.

 If you do not possess these qualifications, then you can achieve them via an accredited online course with learndirect.
-Aside from these qualifications, there are no prior entry requirements and learners have one year to complete the animal course.
+Aside from these qualifications, there are no prior entry requirements and learners have two years to complete the animal course.

 How is the Online Course Assessed?